|

 Tin-Man:

-from Automotive Dept at WalMart sprayed silver, toy Ax,
+from Automotive Dept at Wal-Mart sprayed silver, c.
+Toy

-(it Would also be fun to wrap him in aluminum
+(it would also be fun to wrap him in aluminum foil and clear

 Cowardly Lion: